SAP/spartacus-docs/_pages/dev/type-augmentation.md

 }
 ```

-There is one case when you don't want to use `const enum` and that is when you dynamically assign the enum value.
+There is one case when you don't want to use `const enum` and that is when you enumarate over enum values or dynamically assign the enum value.
 Eg. mapping property from backend response to enum value.
 Augmenting normal `enum` is a bit different, because you also need to provide value for the underlying object (not only the type).
 This is not needed in case of `const enum` as the values during Typescript compilation are inlined.

 ```ts
 declare module '@spartacus/core' {